hyperledger-labs/business-partner-agent/scripts/README.md

 If you did not deploy your agent on a server with a public ip it won't have public endpoints to communicate with other agents.
 A simple way to get public endpoints for your agent is to setup [ngrok](https://ngrok.com/).

-If you have setup ngrok you can use the `start-with-tunnels.sh` script to start your agent with public endpoints.
+If you have set up ngrok you can use the `start-with-tunnels.sh` script to start your agent with public endpoints.
+Note that this scripts expects the `ngrok` command to be available in the global path, and additionally requires the `jq` command (which may need to be installed first on your machine).
 ```s
 ./start-with-tunnels.sh
 ```